OpenNebula/addon-storpool/docs/advanced_configuration.md

 EOF
 ```

-#### Multiverse - use multiple OpenNebula instances on single StorPool
+#### Multiverse - use multiple OpenNebula instances on single StorPool cluster

 For each OpenNebula instance set a different string in the `ONE_PX` variable.